Skip to main content

 • always bet on text

-• earn your ornaments
+• you must earn your ornaments

 • if you go overboard on minimalism, you may barely be mediocre